gyng/nowplaying-widget/README.md

 ### Priority list

-If multiple audio sources exist np-widget uses this list of executable names to decide which to show.
+If multiple audio sources exist nowplaying-widget uses this list of executable names to decide which to show.
 The current list of all audio sources is in "All media".

 ## Feature ideas